spark-notebook/spark-notebook/README.md

 ### Download and add dependencies
-So to add dependencies based on the context that has been set using the above contexts can be done using `:dp`.
+Adding dependencies based on the context that has been set using the above contexts (repos, ...) can be done using `:dp`.

 ```
 :dp